 “Some things can’t be ignored.
 You can only conquer your past if you choose to face it.” – Linda Wisdom

-Rated PG-13 For: intense sequences of violence/action, some language and thematic material
+Rated PG-13 For: sequences of violence and action, some disturbing images, brief strong language and some suggestive material

 Out of 10 Nerdskulls